 It’s strange how we get attached to things in our lives.
-Wardrobes full of clothes we don’t wear anymore, boxes crowded with old photos, bookcases and bookcases with books we read once, every little nail and screw from dismantled household appliances, old magazines, photos of beaches and historic sites, and the list could go on and on.
+Wardrobes full of clothes we don’t wear anymore, boxes crowded with old photos of your most beloved place such as the Blue Lagoon Turkey, Mount Olympus, and Milan, bookcases and bookcases with books we read once, every little nail and screw from dismantled household appliances, old magazines, photos of beaches and historic sites, and the list could go on and on.
 You can easily add to it only by looking inside your drawers.
 Even your purse could be an endless source of things you don’t need anymore and sometimes you don’t even know you are carrying.

 There’s another type of attachment I recently realized we have: we become attached to places we’ve visited.
 We are strangers when we arrive.
 Ten days later, we feel like we own a little bit of that place.
 Each time we hear about it in the news or from friends interested in places to visit, we are somehow proud we’ve been there.
-I haven’t realized it was this strong until this week, when a sad event made me remember my Olu Deniz Turkey vacation.
+I haven’t realized it was this strong until this week, when a sad event made me remember my Olu Deniz Turkey vacation and the beautiful Blue Lagoon Turkey has offered me.

 There was nothing to remind of Turkish values and traditions.
 There were no fish restaurants on the beach, no Turkish women diving into the sea wearing their long and colorful skirts, nothing of all those little things that make Turkey such an awesome destination.
 The village was full of hotels and villas for rent.
 Although not very spectacular, they were surrounded by beautiful gardens.
 This is where I stayed: